-The Company's financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
+The Company's condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
 Certain accounting policies have a significant impact on amounts reported in the financial statements.
 A summary of those significant accounting policies can be found in Note 1 to the Company's financial statements contained in the Company's Annual Report on Form 10-KSB for the year ended December 31, 2004 as filed with the Securities and Exchange Commission.
-The Company has not adopted any significant new accounting policies or modified the application of existing policies during the three months ended March 31, 2005.
+The Company has not adopted any significant new accounting policies or modified the application of existing policies during the nine months ended September 30, 2005.